 Stop playing the blame game

 KPIs are not there to pat you on the back, nor are they there for proverbial whip-cracking.
 Instead, the focus should be on using KPIs to understand where a problem lies, what factors are contributing to the problem and to inform strategic and tactical decisions.

-By taking a more well-rounded and considered approach to KPIs and data visualisations, businesses can monitor their dashboard to see where they can make positive changes to the business.
+By taking a more well-rounded and considered approach to KPIs and data visualizations, businesses can monitor their dashboard to see where they can make positive changes to the business.
 Once changes are made, it’s critical to track whether the chosen response actions drive improvement over time.
 Don’t miss this part or you’ll never see the fruits of your labour!

 The perfect blend of technology and people

-Artificial Intelligence (AI) is useful for organisations who have got to this stage.
-AI can be utilised to predict how long it could take for chosen actions to improve poor performance areas identified by holistic dashboards and clear presentation of data.
+Artificial Intelligence (AI) is useful for organizations who have got to this stage.
+AI can be utilized to predict how long it could take for chosen actions to improve poor performance areas identified by holistic dashboards and clear presentation of data.
 AI effectively supercharges data analysis by probing into data and correlating multiple anomalies, revealing insight and predictions.
 But be careful and use AI consciously to improve your KPIs, always being vigilant to avoid it becoming a vanity project.

-To get true value from data and visualisations in the context of business performance, it’s not all about the data and technology.
+To get true value from data and visualizations in the context of business performance, it’s not all about the data and technology.
 Leaders within business should be open to honestly looking at problems and then evaluating their processes and internal capabilities for maximum results.
 Because succeeding is often about truly knowing your failures.